In-Betweening

 2021

 In-betweening was an animated listening tour about the tenderness of insecurity.
 Written text and imagery, drawn onto sheets of fabric which hung from my shoulders, guided participants through a reckoning about the constant state of change of everything.
-We walked silently around Edgewater, including through a Whole Foods, and ended at the lake.
+We walked silently around the Edgewater neighborhood of Chicago, including through a Whole Foods, and ended at the lake.

 Each line below was visible on my back for the duration of walking one city block.